top of page

 Dr. Mary Landon Darden

-From Survive to Thrive: An Overview on Recent Research and the Future of Higher Education and What Presidents and Administrators Need to Know
+From Survive to Thrive: What Presidents Need to Know About Recent Research and the Future of Higher Education

 Colleges and universities have long depended on tradition, established practices, often siloed departments, and high levels of autonomy at many levels.
 When studying a number of institutions, we found that too often, rather than facilitating recruiting and admissions, they were actually better at discouraging students from attending.
 Messaging was frequently negative and top administrators were often unaware of what students were hearing.
 We must learn from those who have successfully navigated these areas and who continue to improve in order to thrive in the future.
 This workshop will contain specific examples and exercises in ramping up prospective student relations by developing micro-target marketing partnerships within a region.